- Steven Spielberg

-Cast: Harrison Ford, Cate Blanchett, Shia LaBeouf, Karen Allen, and Ray Winstone
+- Harrison Ford, Cate Blanchett, Shia LaBeouf, Karen Allen, Ray Winstone, John Hurt, Jim Broadbent

 Within the two thrilling, breakneck-paced hours of Indiana Jones and the Kingdom of the Crystal Skull, our hero’s greatest enemy is not flesh-eating ants, undead Mayan warriors, or even Oscar-winning Russian femme fatales.
 His most dangerous foe is you, the viewer, and your expectations.
 Not that the film didn’t live up to my own hopes for the latest entry in this wonderful series—it did indeed, with every moment, every dead-on physical gag, every genre mix-n-match, and every delightful embrace of the series’ playful, escapist tone.

 But then again, this isn’t the Indiana Jones from your memories.
 Dr. Jones the archeologist, played with charm only Harrison Ford can deliver, isn’t fighting in the clear-cut good and evil days when Nazi’s were the bad guys and we were the good guys.
 This isn’t the 1930s, when the other Indiana Jones pictures took place.
 Rather, twenty years have passed—just as they have since The Last Crusade, the most recent entry movie from back in 1989.
 This means new technology, both in the onscreen world and also for the filmmakers constructing that world.
 But if anyone can optimize such devices to create an older era with flawless cinematic bravado, it’s director Steven Spielberg and producer George Lucas.